Send feedback QuitQuick quit Skip to content

 Safety plan for a situation of violence or its threat at home

 Everyone, who lives in conditions, where the threat of violence seems possible, should stop and think about their own and their children’s safety.
-Some things that are good to think about in advance and take into account in case of a situation of violence have been listed below.
+It is important to anticipate and reflect on an action plan for the next possible situation of violence.
+Here we have put together things that are good to think about in advance and to take into account in the event of a threat of violence.

 Plan in advance:

-• Come up with an explanation, which you can use to go to safety: for example, a routine such as taking the rubbish out, walking the dog, etc., for which reason you normally go outside on a regular basis.
+• Come up with an explanation to help you get out to safety: for example, a routine such as taking out garbage, walking the dog, grocery shopping or something you normally go outside to do on a regular basis.

 • Plan a safe and quick way out – what doors and/or windows can you use.
-Leave the premises as soon as you feel at threat, do not wait for the situation to escalate.
+Leave the premises as soon as you feel threatened, do not wait for the situation to escalate.

 • If it is not possible, have a safe place in mind, where you can escape to.
 Avoid the bathroom, which has no way out or the kitchen, where there are bladed weapons easily available.

 • Keep your wallet, spare keys and bag in such a way that they are easy to take with you in an escape situation.
-It is good to have e.g. money, change of clothes, important phone numbers on paper, a prepaid card and spare phone, and essential medication in your bag.
+It is good to have e.g. cash, bank cards, spare clothes, important phone numbers on paper, a prepaid card, important documents that you may need and essential medication in your bag.
+If you think your phone will be taken away from you in a critical situation, it might be good to have a spare phone in your bag as well.
+Remember to also charge your spare phone regularly.

-• Tell about the threat of violence to a reliable person and e.g. Victim Support Finland.
+• Tell a reliable person about the threat of violence and discuss your situation with for example Victim Support Finland.

-• Also tell your neighbour, if possible.
-Agree with him/her on a procedure in case of a possible situation of violence.
-For example, ask him/her to call for help, if he/she hears sounds of violence from your home.
-Agree on a code word with him/her, which is a sign to call for help.
+• Also tell your neighbour if possible.
+Agree with your neighbour on a procedure in case of a violent situation.
+For example, ask your neighbour to call for help in case of disturbing sounds from your apartment.
+Agree on a code word/code, a certain emoji as a sign to call for help.
 For example, if your relative calls and “cancels going for a walk” – you know that help is urgently needed.

 • If you are hit, protect your head and stomach by leaning over and using your hands as protection.
-Shout loudly!
+Shout loudly for help!

 If you have children: